nkapsoulis/blockchain-sla-management/extension/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+The extension is ready to be deployed!

+## Using the Extension

 In order to test the app as an extension you can load it into a Chromium-based browser (like Chrome or Edge).
 To do that you need to enable developer mode for extensions and then load the unpacked extension: